-The aim of this course is to introduce and develop mathematical methods that are key to many modern applications in Computer Science.
-The course proceeds on two fronts: (i) Fourier methods and their generalizations that lie at the heart of modern digital signal processing, coding and information theory and (ii) probability modelling techniques that allow stochastic systems and algorithms to be described and better understood.
-The style of the course is necessarily concise but will attempt to blend a mix of theory with examples that glimpse ahead at applications developed in Part II courses.
+The aims of this course are to introduce and develop mathematical methods that are key to many applications in Computer Science.
+The course proceeds on two fronts: (A) Fourier methods and their generalizations that lie at the heart of digital signal processing, analysis, coding, and communication theory; and (B) probability modelling techniques that allow stochastic systems and algorithms to be described and better understood.
+The style of the course is necessarily concise but will attempt to mix a blend of theory with examples that glimpse ahead at applications developed in Part II courses.

-- Fourier methods.
+- Part A: Fourier and related methods (Professor J. Daugman) - Fourier representations.
 Inner product spaces and orthonormal systems.
 Periodic functions and Fourier series.
 Results and applications.
 The Fourier transform and its properties.
 [3 lectures] - Discrete Fourier methods.
-The Discrete Fourier transform and related algorithms and applications.
-[2 lectures] - Wavelets.
-Introduction to wavelets with computer science applications.
-[1 lecture] - Inequalities and limit theorems.
+The Discrete Fourier transform, efficient algorithms implementing it, and applications.
+[2 lectures]

+- Wavelets.
+Introduction to wavelets, with applications in signal processing, coding, communications, and computing.
+[1 lecture] - Part B: Probability methods (Dr R.J.
+Gibbens) - Inequalities and limit theorems.
 Bounds on tail probabilities, moment generating functions, notions of convergence, weak and strong laws of large numbers, the central limit theorem, statistical applications, Monte Carlo simulation.
 [3 lectures] - Markov chains.
 Discrete-time Markov chains, Chapman-Kolmogorov equations, classifications of states, limiting and stationary behaviour, time-reversible Markov chains.
 Examples and applications.
 [3 lectures]

-- understand the fundamental properties of inner product spaces and orthonormal systems; - grasp key properties and uses of Fourier series and transforms, and wavelets; - understand discrete transform techniques and their applications; - understand basic probabilistic inequalities and limit results and be able to apply them to commonly arising models; - be familiar with the fundamental properties and uses of discrete-time Markov chains.
+- understand the fundamental properties of inner product spaces and orthonormal systems; - grasp key properties and uses of Fourier series and transforms, and wavelets; - understand discrete transform techniques, algorithms, and applications; - understand basic probabilistic inequalities and limit results and be able to apply them to commonly arising models; - be familiar with the fundamental properties and uses of discrete-time Markov chains.